x33zp/AirBnB_clone/README.md

   | `Review` | For managing review information | `place_id`, `user_id`, `text` | [review.py](https://github.com/x33zp/AirBnB_clone/blob/main/models/review.py) |

 - ### Storage
   The FileStorage system utilizes JSON (JavaScript Object Notation) as the serialization format for storing data persistently.
-Specifically, the data is stored in a file named `file.json`, which serves as the primary storage mechanism for the application.
+Specifically, the data is stored in a file named `file.json`, which serves as the primary storage mechanism for the application, the code can be found in [file_storage.py](https://github.com/x33zp/AirBnB_clone/blob/main/models/engine/file_storage.py).

   **Functionality**
-  - Data Serialization: Objects within the AirBnB Clone project are serialized into JSON format before being written to the file.json file.
-This serialization process converts Python objects into a human-readable and lightweight format that can be easily stored and manipulated.
+  - Data Serialization and Deserialization: Objects within the AirBnB Clone project are serialized into JSON format before being written to the file.json file.
+This serialization process converts Python objects into a human-readable and lightweight format that can be easily stored, manipulated and retrieved followinf this flow: `<object> -> to_dict() -> <dictionary> -> JSON dump -> <json string> -> FILE -> <json string> -> JSON load -> <dictionary> -> <object>`.

   - File Organization: The file.json file organizes data using JSON object notation, with each class or data type represented as a JSON object.
 Individual instances of classes are stored as nested objects within their respective class entries.